Lucas1981/world-maker/README.md

 Plans for expansion:
 - Turn some inputs into components
-- Make any navigable canvas mouse-clickable
+X - Make any navigable canvas mouse-clickable
 - Add a grid viewer to the frames screen
 - Add steps and unit size to the frame screen
 - Add a button that automatically maps the selected grid density to frames (with a from/to limit)